Aussiedroid/AD-EDWarthogEnhancedScript/Readme.md

     1. Extract the zip file pack.
 The Warthog Script can be run from any location.
        All files need to be in the same folder though.
+    2. Open TARGET Script Editor, Compile & Open AD_EDUserPrefs_v4.x.x.tmh.
+(Can also be run from TARGET GUI)
+    3. Edit User Preferences file, primarily the 'Core Hardware' variables (rest can be reconfigured on later runs) Close TARGET Script Editor when done editing.
-    2. Open TARGET GUI & Run (Can also be run from TARGET Script Editor - if editing) Most commands can be tested prior to starting the game using the Event Tester & Device Analyzer.
+         Note: Most commands can be tested prior to starting the game using the Event Tester & Device Analyzer.
-    3. Copy the Elite Dangerous Profile to:
+    4. Copy the Elite Dangerous Profile to:
          C:\Users\USERNAME\AppData\Local\Frontier Developments\Elite Dangerous\Options\Bindings
-    4. Copy the TrackIR Profile to:
+    5. Copy the TrackIR Profile to:
          C:\Users\USERNAME\AppData\Roaming\NaturalPoint\TrackIR 5\Profiles
-    5. Set the hotkeys in TrackIR; Pause Key to PAUSE, and Center to END.
+    6. Set the hotkeys in TrackIR; Pause Key to PAUSE, and Center to END.
+(Tick 'Exclusive' in TrackIR to autoload)
-    6. Also set NVidia/AMD Capture Last 20mins hotkey to ALT+F11 (as required).
+    7. Also set NVidia/AMD Capture Last 20mins hotkey to ALT+F11 (as required).
-    7. Map any other 3rd Party Keys such as Voice Comms (as required).
+    8. Map any other 3rd Party Keys such as Voice Comms (as required).
+    9. Open TARGET GUI & Run, and Start ED Launcher or ED-BAT file.
-    8. If you are not running MFG Crosswind Pedals, map the missing axis/buttons under 'Other Mappings/Pedals' in the Legend.
+    10.*If you are not running MFG Crosswind Pedals, map the missing axis/buttons under 'Other Mappings/Pedals' in the Legend in ED Config Menu, once loaded.*

        Always make sure the script is running as-well-as any other 3rd party tools prior to starting Elite Dangerous.